FortiGate / FortiWiFi

 Access the device’s configuration panel

-This guide assumes using the web based UI of the controller, which you can access by entering the IP address of the device in your browser.
-The screenshots are based on firmware v5.6.2.
+This guide uses the web-based management UI, accessible by entering the device’s IP address in a browser.
+Screenshots are based on firmware v5.6.2.

 Alternatively, if your device is managed from FortiCloud, you can access the management UI from there.